lewisbar/lewisbar.github.io/_posts/2025-08-29-Composite Reuse Principle.md

 }
 ```

 What does a ship need to be able to load and unload goods?
-We need a `Hold`.
+It needs a `Hold`.
 ```swift
 class Hold {
     func load(_ goods: String) {